This post may contain affiliate links.

-I believe one of us had gone through our parent's bookshelf when we're little kids looking for some interesting books to entertain ourselves.
-As a regular wife in Thailand, my mom always bought cooking, D.I.Y, general information magazines almost every month, and one of those magazines is called "MaeBan".
+I believe one of us had gone through our parent's bookshelf when we were little kids looking for some interesting books to entertain ourselves.
+As a regular wife in Thailand, my mom always bought cooking, D.I.Y, and general information magazines almost every month, and one of those magazines is called "MaeBan".

 "Mae" means mother or mom.

 I'd say I grew up with "MeaBan".
 I liked to search for some stuff to do especially D.I.Y such as crochet, knitting, soap, and fruit craving.
 I read almost every topic except cooking; I just looked at those pretty photos but never cook those recipes.
 Well, even though I enjoyed eating, I didn't care so much about cooking.
 I'd help my grandma and my dad prepare meals, but I'd never been a chef.

 Lately, I found "MeaBan" on Facebook.
 I was surprised and happy to know that the magazine is still alive.
 It's like I found my old friend that I haven't seen for a long time on Facebook.